The 10 Best Hiking Apps in 2026

 Gaia GPS: Mobile Trail Maps

-Editor's Pick- Rated 4.7 across 42K+ reviews — one reviewer specifically cites it as more accurate than OnX, a paid GPS competitor, making it a direct competitive endorsement from an experienced user
+Runner-Up- Rated 4.7 across 42K+ reviews — one reviewer specifically cites it as more accurate than OnX, a paid GPS competitor, making it a direct competitive endorsement from an experienced user

 - Offline topographic maps with GPS navigation work without cell service — essential for backcountry hiking and off-road use in areas without connectivity